gohugoio/hugo/content/en/hugo-pipes/js.md

 ## Usage

-Any JavaScript resource file can be transpiled and "tree shaken" using `js.Build` which takes for argument either a string for the filepath or a dict of options listed below.
+Any JavaScript resource file can be transpiled and "tree shaken" using `js.Build` which takes for argument either a string for the file path or a dict of options listed below.

 ### Options